pushmix/laravel-web-notification/README.md

 If you discover a security vulnerability please send an e-mail to support@pushmix.co.uk.

 ## License
-The Laravel Web Notification package  is licensed under the MIT License
+The Web Push Notifications for Laravel package is licensed under the MIT License